squarepupil/website-pages/src/pages/indetail.md

 naturally lead each student down their own satisfying path.
 Each path will look very different and that is a good thing.

-We have no curriculum and we do not praise nor do we criticize students’ personal choices.
-We do genuinely show our authentic emotions -- joy at something delightful, frustration at annoyances.
-Notions of what is worthy of a student’s time come from students themselves, both as individuals and as reflexive members of a community, as well as the world of resources around them - not from an imposed syllabus.
-We concern ourselves with what we are now and, to a greater or lesser degree, what we want to become.
-This allows students to naturally grow into a future of their own making at a pace that works for them.
+We have no curriculum and we neither praise nor criticize students’ personal choices.
+We do embrace authentic emotions -- joy at something delightful, frustration at annoyances.
+Notions of what is worthy of a student’s time come from students themselves, both as individuals and as reflexive members of a community, as well as the world of resources around them.

+Students start from a place of accepting who they are now and decide, more or less, from that foundation as to what they want to become.
+This allows our students to naturally grow into a future of their own making at a pace that works for them.

 ### Learning

-Because learning is the predicate of teaching, our focus is not on teaching, our focus is on learning.
+Because learning is the goal of teaching, our focus is not on teaching, but on learning.
 Students explore whatever interests them and in a fashion that makes sense to them.
 Success or failure has no bearing on growth.
 Students learn regardless of outcome.